meticulousmonster/meticulousmonster.github.io/bludgeon-press-kit.md

 - Up to four players at once.
 - Several characters and stages to choose from.
 - Pain and death at the hands of your enemies – or, if you’re fortunate, sorrow and guilt as an undeserving survivor in an uncaring world.

+## History

+Bludgeon started as a month-long game jam hosted by the Iowa City Game Dev Meetup, with the theme "sports which could never exist".
+The original game game version can be downloaded at [https://ccecil.itch.io/bludgeon-game-jam](https://ccecil.itch.io/bludgeon-game-jam).